Gown, Silhouette The Atelier Image: Her World Brides September 2018

 #1 Less frills

+If you've been keeping up with all the royal weddings last year, you'll notice one recurring trend - graceful, fuss-free gowns.
 All the more reason to be a minimalist bride!
 Beading, lace and floral appliques may look stunning, but also require more moolah.
 Amp up your look with accessories instead - a headpiece, a statement necklace or an embellished belt that can be bought off the rack to dress up your gown.

 #2 Keep it casual

 If you're having your wedding in a pretty cafe, at the beach or at a restaurant, there's really no need for a ballgown or grand A-line.
 Opt for a simpler or more casual silhouettes like columns, sheaths or even separates- less fabric equals to more money in your bank.
 Plus, you can wear it again after your big day.

 Dress, $359, WHAT WOMEN WANT.
 Check out this pretty woodland-themed wedding set-up you can DIY yourself.
 Image: Her World Brides

 Say you lost (or gained) some weight as the wedding date's looming.
 Instead of sending your gown to be altered, a corset-style lace-up back can be tightened or loosened to accommodate your figure.

 #4 Go to trunk shows and watch out for sales